 The Lake County Forest Preserves operate and maintain four 18-hole golf courses and support facilities at three locations for the purpose of providing quality outdoor recreation to Lake County residents.
 Countryside (Prairie and Traditional courses) is a 36-hole golf course with food and beverage service, a golf instructional program, and learning center.
 ThunderHawk is an award-winning 18-hole golf course with food and beverage service featuring a 200-seat capacity special events facility, a golf instructional program, and learning center.
 ThunderHawk was the first Certified Audubon Signature Sanctuary in Illinois and only the third public golf course in the world to earn the prestigious Signature Sanctuary certification for excellence in environmental stewardship.
 Brae Loch is an 18-hole golf course with food and beverage service, and a 200-seat capacity special events facility.
 The current economic environment continues to provide challenges in the golf industry.
-Fiscally responsible operations of the District's golf courses will be necessary to maintain a positive operating income.
-Expenses will continue to be analyzed for any additional savings, but an increase in operating income will need to come from increased operating revenues.
+Fiscally responsible operations of the District's golf for any additional savings, but an increase in operating income will need to come from increased operating revenues.